How the return of PCR tests and self-isolation for international travel will work

 But the next review is on the last Saturday before Christmas – by which time many people will have decided to stay at home.

-Paul Charles said: “We are in a three-week state of limbo in the run-up to one of the busiest times of year.”
+Paul Charles, chief executive of the travel consultancy The PC Agency, said: “We are in a three-week state of limbo in the run-up to one of the busiest times of year.

+“It’s a policy that will wipe out inbound tourism in the run-up to Christmas.”

 What does the travel industry think about the changes?